hannotify/hanno.codes/_drafts/2024-09-17-java-23-has-arrived.md

 #### Pattern Matching for Switch

 [Pattern matching for switch](https://openjdk.org/jeps/441) currently doesn't support type patterns that specify a primitive type.
 This JEP proposes to add support for primitive type patterns in `switch`.
-This would allow the following code example...
+This would allow the code example:

 ```java
 switch (reverb.roomSize()) {